Our site is in Beta Live, we welcome your feedback to help us improve the site.

 pigs (there are additional requirements in the case of a pet pig)

 poultry (chickens, bantams, ducks, geese and turkeys) (50 or more birds must be registered by law)

 Sometimes animals and livestock are mentioned in restrictive covenants in a property's deeds.
 A restrictive covenant is a private agreement between landowners where one party will restrict the use of its land in some way for the benefit of another's land.
 Restrictive covenants, once agreed between the parties, are placed in the title deeds to the property.
 In some cases these may seek to prevent the keeping of livestock.
 The covenants are enforced by whichever party (i.e. one who would benefit from the covenant) taking legal action because they are aggrieved by another party’s use of the land in question.
-This is done through the civil courts by seeking an injunction to stop the breach of the covenant or apply for damages.
+This is done through the civil courts by seeking an injunction to stop the breach of the covenant or by claiming damages for the effects of the breach.
 The Council may not legally get involved with these types of issue as they are private matters.